ykotseruba/cvml_search/README.md

 # cvml-sanity

-cvml-sanity is a paper search engine for major computer vision, machine learning, and robotics venues.
-The code is repurposed from arxiv-sanity-lite (https://github.com/karpathy/arxiv-sanity-lite).
+cvml-sanity is a paper search engine for major computer vision, machine learning, robotics, and AI conferences.
+The code is repurposed from [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite).

 The database includes **120,344 papers** from the following conferences: